Personal Health Account

 - If we retain your checks or any other evidence of debit or credit entries to your account and do not return them to you, we may destroy them and use reasonable care to maintain legible copies for seven years.
 Copies are available to you for a fee.
-Our responsibility for furnishing copies of items is limited to those, which are available and legible on microfilm or other media.
+Our responsibility for furnishing copies of items is limited to those, which are available and legible on other media.

 - Rate Information - Your interest rate and annual percentage yield may change.

 - Frequency of rate changes - We may change the interest rate on your account at any time.

 - Determination of rate - At our discretion we may change the interest rate on your account.
 Tiered interest rate, based on account balance.

 - Compounding and crediting frequency - Interest will be compounded every month.
 Interest will be credited to your account every month.

 - Effect of closing an account - If you close your account and there is accrued but uncredited interest earned, you will not be paid that interest.

 - Minimum balance to open the account - You must deposit $100.00 to open this account.